Post No. 1 – Charles Pollock, Ron Sekulski and I; February 6, 2025

 I worked at the Pollock studio with Ron the following summer.
 The highback lounge chair was never approved for production by Knoll, although the ottoman had briefly been a production item in the late 1960s.
 Ron went on to become a successful industrial designer in his own right.
 I moved up to Connecticut after graduating from Pratt, working for a number of design offices in Fairfield County.
 In 1981, I moved to Florida and transitioned from industrial design to electro-mechanical design where there were more opportunities for work.
 My dreams of furniture design faded away but my appreciation for Knoll furniture remained

-Post No. 2 – Restoring a Charles Pfister No. 3015 Table
+Post No. 2 – Restoring a Charles Pfister No. 3015 Table; March 15, 2025

 Any piece of furniture will experience wear over a period of years or even decades.
 This is particularly true of seating, whether it is a chair, settee, sofa or some other kind furniture.
 The most common restoration of seating is reupholstery.
 Tables, desks, storage cabinets and related casegoods require different skills only acquired from years of experience from building custom pieces or restoring existing furniture.
 A number of specialist companies in the United States and in Europe can perform this work equal to the furniture’s original manufacture.
 One of the most accomplished in this regard is Classic Design in Torrance, California.
 Established in 1986 by Raoul Benassaya, this company has built a welll-deserved reputation for craftsmanship and a long list of satisfied customers.
 It can perform design and manufacture of custom pieces as well as reupholster mid-century to late century pieces from Knoll, Herman Miller and other manufactuers.